hfbassani/cozmini/README.md

  - Get a Gemini dev key: https://ai.google.dev/
  - Get your Picovoice keys and keyword file here: https://picovoice.ai/
  - Install gcloud CLI: https://cloud.google.com/sdk/docs/install
- - Run `gcloud init` to set it up and follow the instructions
+ - Run `gcloud init` to set it up and follow the instructions.
- - Run `gcloud auth application-default login` to get credentials
+ - Run `gcloud auth application-default login` to get credentials.
  - Edit the `keys/env_keys.sh` with your keys and Picovoice keyword file:
  ```
  export PICOVOICE_KEYWORD_PATH=./keys/[enter your hey-cozmo*.ppn here]
  export PICOVOICE_ACCESS_KEY=[enter your Picovoice key here]
  export GOOGLE_API_KEY=[enter your google API key here]
  ```
+ - [If using an Android Device] Install [ADB](https://developer.android.com/tools/releases/platform-tools) and edit `/setup/set_env.sh` to point the variable ADB_PATH to the platform-tools directory on the ADB installation path.
  - Finally, run `./start_cozmini.sh` and start interacting with Cozmini by voice or on the web browser UI.